 Whether you’re moving for business, relocating with your family or looking for an adventure in a brand-new city, it’s easy to fall in love with Chicago.
 Submerse in the culture, explore the diversity and figure out your favorite authentic Chicago spots in no time.

 No matter where you’re moving from, chances are you could use some help storing your bigger, bulkier items.
 Life Storage offers self-storage options for anything you may not have room for in your home.
-An added bonus: receive a free truck rental with any storage unit.

 - How to Survive Winter in Chicago